-Sodium clodronate is a type of bisphosphonate drug.
-Doctors use it to treat the symptoms of cancers that affect the bones.
-It is a treatment for a number of cancers including myeloma and secondary breast cancer.
+Sodium clodronate is a type of bisphosphonate.
+You might have it as a treatment for a number of cancers that affect the bones such as myeloma and secondary breast cancer.

-You may have sodium clodronate for one of the following reasons to:
+You may have sodium clodronate for 1 of the following reasons:

-- strengthen weak areas of bone (osteolytic lesions)
+- to strengthen weak areas of bone (osteolytic lesions)

-- reduce bone pain due to cancers that have spread to the bone
+- to reduce bone pain due to cancers that have spread to the bone

-You might also have it to maintain calcium levels in the body after having treatment with another bisphosphonate drug.
+- to maintain calcium levels in the body after having treatment with another bisphosphonate drug

 Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.

 You should take the right dose, not more or less.